frame-js/Frame/README.md

 - Declarative style (tell the library WHAT you want, not how you want it) - [1](https://codeburst.io/declarative-vs-imperative-programming-a8a7c93d9ad2) [2](http://latentflip.com/imperative-vs-declarative) [3](https://stackoverflow.com/a/39561818) [4](https://tylermcginnis.com/imperative-vs-declarative-programming/)
 - Custom module loaders (Browserify, Webpack, RequireJS, [Github](https://github.com), [Gist](https://gist.github.com), [GunDB](https://github.com/gundb/gun), [any other module loader here])
 - Easy NodeRED-like Syntax
-- Modes known as Blueprints are easily shareable!
+- Modules known as Blueprints are easily shareable!
 - Blueprints have an extremely easy syntax, with Schema support.
 - Optional Shared resources built right in!
 (New flows don't need multiple connections, etc)
 - Functions have a lot of freedom, they can use return values, Promises, async/await, or use the callback.
-It gets out of your preferred way/style of coding
+It gets out of your preferred way/style of coding.

 <br>